line/armeria/site/src/sphinx/client-circuit-breaker.rst

                     }
                 }

-                // Not a success nor a failure.
-Do not include this response. return null;
+                // Neither a success nor a failure.
+Do not take this response into account. return null;
             });
         }